damienmg/rules_rust/proto/README.md

 complex scenario (with more dependencies), you must redefine those dependencies.

-To do this, once you imported the good dependencies (see our [Cargo.toml] (raze/Cargo.toml) file to see the default dependencies), you need to point to the correct toolchain, to do so you can create a BUILD file with the toolchain definition, for example:
+To do this, once you imported th needed dependencies (see our [Cargo.toml](raze/Cargo.toml) file to see the default dependencies), you need to point to the correct toolchain, to do so you can create a BUILD file with the toolchain definition, for example:

 ```python
 load("@io_bazel_rules_rust//proto:toolchain.bzl", "rust_proto_toolchain")